CLEANROOM Design: It’s all about the Draft

-Though a CLEANROOM is a tightly controlled, enclosed space, any engineer will tell you, to create a successful design, it’s all about the “draft”.
+Although a CLEANROOM is a tightly controlled space, any engineer will tell you, for a successful design, it is all about the “draft”.

-Cleanrooms are classified depending upon the level of necessary particulate restriction, from ISO 1 to 9.
-For example an ISO 1 level cleanroom being the “cleanest” of the cleanrooms, would be used for semiconductor research spaces or nanotechnology facilities.
-What that means, without getting into the “nano-particulars” of the various micron size of the particles; the maximum number of allowable particles in an ISO 1 cleanroom is 10 per cubic meter.
-In comparison, the average amount of particles in a city environment is about 35,000,000 per cubic meter (ISO and particulate statistical data via WIKIPEDIA).
+Let’s say that you are working on nanotechnology to power a super tiny robot.
+You would want an ISO 1 level cleanroom because it is the “cleanest” of the cleanrooms.
+So, without getting into too much detail on the various micron sizes of the particles; the max number of particles allowed in an ISO 1 cleanroom is 10 per cubic meter (just under a cubic yard).
+And just to give you an idea of what THAT means; the average number of particles in a city street environment is about 35,000,000 per cubic meter.
+(ISO and particulate statistical data via WIKIPEDIA)

 But the ultimate key to the success of a cleanroom is the HVAC.
-Engineering the airflow to continually “draft” or “wash” away any possible particulates down into the return vents.
-The air is then laundered through a complex system of HEPA filters and fresh makeup air to reintroduce the purified air into the environment.
+To draft or “wash” away any particulates, you have to have constant airflow to the return vents.
+That way, the air goes back in to the system and is laundered through a complex system of HEPA filters.
+Once the air is washed, its mixed with fresh makeup air and the purified air is pumped back into the environment.

-Though cleanrooms date back to the 1960s, with the boom in packaged food and electronics manufacturing, exponential rise of the pharmaceutical industry and laboratory testing of all kinds, the business of cleanroom engineering has risen to an art form.
+Cleanrooms date back to the 1960s.
+But with the boom in packaged food and electronics manufacturing; and the rise of the pharmaceutical industry and laboratory testing of all kinds, the business of cleanroom engineering has risen to an art form.